kazuhiro4949/EditDistance/README.md

 You don't have to manage how to update incrementally.
 That enables to pileline the process.

 # How dose it work?
-EditDistance calculates a difference between two arrays and converts it into an incremental update of UITableView or UICollectionView.
+EditDistance calculates the difference and converts it into an incremental update of UITableView or UICollectionView.

 The difference is based on [**Edit Distance Algorithm**](https://en.wikipedia.org/wiki/Edit_distance).
 There are many ways to calculate it and almost all of them nearly run in linear time.